zuozhenggh/learning-library/analytics-library/redbull/ml-feature-generation-train-predict-evaluate/ml-feature-generation-train-predict-evaluate.md

 ## **Task 7:** Evaluate the accuracy of the model in Oracle Analytics Cloud

-1. On the homepage, click "Data", then click the "Predicted Scores" dataset to create a new visualization project.
+1. On the homepage, click "Data", then click the "Predicted Scores" dataset to create a new visualization workbook.

    ![pic1](images/create-project3.png)